-As of March 31, 2012, our current assets exceeded current liabilities by a multiple of 2.3.
-Current assets decreased approximately \$2.0 million during the first three months of 2012, mainly due to cash used in operations, and current liabilities remained relatively flat during the same period.
-As a result, our working capital surplus decreased by approximately \$2.0 million to approximately \$4.4 million during the three months ended March 31, 2012.
+As of June 30, 2012, our current assets exceeded current liabilities by a multiple of 4.1.
+Current assets increased approximately \$4.5 million during the six month period ended June 30, 2012, mainly due to cash raised from the convertible debenture and warrant offering, and current liabilities increased by approximately \$0.1 million during the same period.
+As a result, our working capital surplus increased by approximately \$4.4 million to approximately \$10.8 million during the six month period ended June 30, 2012.

-Credit Facilities.
-Prior to March 31, 2012, we had a long term loan with an aggregate principal amount outstanding of approximately \$750,000 bearing interest at the three month U.S. Dollar LIBOR rate plus 4% per annum.
+Long-Term Loan.
+Prior to June 30, 2012, we had a long-term loan in the amount of approximately \$0.1 million bearing interest at the three month U.S. Dollar LIBOR rate plus 4% per annum.
 The loan was payable in eight quarterly installments during a period of three years that began in April 2010.
-The loan was repaid on January 31, 2012.
+According to the loan agreement, in case of an "exit transaction" (defined as certain merger or sale transactions, or an initial public offering), we were required to pay to the bank an additional \$0.25 million if the sum received in the transaction was higher than \$100 million.
+The loan was repaid in January 2012.